 How to Choose Your Essay Title?

-Now that you know what your essay title should represent, it is time to learn how to create a great one.
+Now that you know what your essay title should represent, it is time to learn how to create a title for an essay and how to come up with a title for an essay.
 Here are some tips that will help you achieve this.

 1. Leave the Title for Last